AavulaManudeep/myappsample1/README.md

-#myapp
+#MyApp
-This is a Testing repository as beginner
+This is a Testing repository as begginner